pinsql/pinsql/README.md

 Written by PinSteve for the one and only Network Samurai.
 -->

-<h1 align="center">💻🕶️  PinSQL  ~Stevee~ </h1>
+<h1 align="center">💻🕶️  PinSQL~ </h1>

 ~ whoami

-A self-taught backend ninja, network samurai, and decentralization evangelist.
+self-taught backend dev network samurai & decentralization evangelist.

 ~ id